A Perfect Tribute To The Purple Dragon

 Some of the mini-games including flying and skating can be a little clunky and difficult to control

-The Spyro Reignited Trilogy may not be perfect but it’s hard to argue with the dedication and care put into crafting this set of classic games.
-Having to download the second and third games is a little annoying but the graphical updates and smooth gameplay make these a joy to experience again.
+The Spyro Reignited Trilogy may not be perfect but it’s hard to argue against the dedication and care put into crafting this set of classic games.
+Having to download the second and third games is admittedly a little annoying but the graphical updates and smooth gameplay make these a joy to experience again.
 The nostalgia flows through every perfectly recreated level with a really impressive visual design that brings the detailed locales to life.
 With more remakes planned for the future, it’ll be interesting to see if this trend continues going forward but for now, the Spyro Reignited Trilogy is a wonderful tribute to our purple hero and well worth a trip down memory lane.